cloudfoundry/docs-cfcr/docs/managing/troubleshooting.md

 #### Solution

-Ensure you have granted the Terraform service account owner access to your project, by performing the procedures in the [Step 2: Set Up a GCP Account for Terraform](../installing/gcp/deploying-bosh-gcp/#step-2-set-up-a-gcp-account-for-terraform) section of the <em>Deploying BOSH for Kubo on GCP</em> topic.
+Ensure you have granted the Terraform service account owner access to your project, by performing the procedures in the [Step 2: Set Up a GCP Account for Terraform](../installing/gcp/deploying-bosh-gcp/#step-2-set-up-a-gcp-account-for-terraform) section of the <em>Deploying BOSH for CFCR on GCP</em> topic.

 You can also verify that the correct permissions are applied by logging into the GCP Console and navigating to the **IAM & admin** section.